Best Dog Breeds For Different Personalities

 The American Kennel Club officially recognizes 190 different dog breeds, and that doesn't even include "designer dogs" like the Labradoodle or Cockapoo.

 From Chihuahuas to Chow Chows, there are a wide range of dogs to choose from.
-You might already have your favorite, but does that make it the best dog breed for you?
+But what are the best dog breeds for your particular situation?

-Before you bring home a furry friend, take the time to consider which traits and characteristics fit the best into your personality, preferences, and lifestyle.
+If you’re asking ‘What type of dog should I get?’ take the time to consider which traits and characteristics fit the best into your personality, preferences, and lifestyle.
+The best dog breeds for someone else may not necessarily be the best ones for you.

 For Apartment Dwellers